Copper(I) bromide: Properties

-In this coordination complex, the copper is two-coordinate, with a linear geometry.
-Other soft ligands afford related complexes.
-For example, triphenylphosphine gives CuBr(P(C_{6}H_{5})_{3}), although this species has a more complex structure.

 Thermal excitation of copper(I) bromide vapour yields a blue-violet emission which is of greater saturation than known copper(I) chloride emission.
 Copper(I) bromide is hence an advantageous emitter in pyrotechnic flames.

+Preparation

+It is commonly prepared by the reduction of cupric salts with sulfite in the presence of bromide.
+For example, the reduction of copper(II) bromide with sulfite yields copper(I) bromide and hydrogen bromide: